For this post, we have created a minimalist gifting guide.

 - Subscription to their favorite magazine

-- Movie or concert tickets
+- Movie, concert, or sporting event tickets

-- Canvas painting class
+- Canvas painting class or a DIY acrylic paint set

 - Offer to babysit or pet sit for the night or weekend

-- Homemade candle making kit
+- Homemade soap or candle making kit

 Your Gift Ideas?